TimSC/pgmap/README.md

 Guide to source
 ---------------

-pgmap.h Public interface to library db*.h Low level SQL code to access database
+* pgmap.h Public interface to library
+* db*.h Low level SQL code to access database

 Work in progress
 ----------------

 * Fix changeset handling, updating tags, expanding bbox.
 * Move osm2pgcopy functionality into this library.
+* Probably should add doxygen documentation (or more comments generally)